 According to a recent report from the CDC, alcohol poisoning kills six people every day in the United States.
 That same report also reveals there are over 15 million people currently struggling with alcohol use disorder.

 Consider opening up with a thought-provoking question.
 Steer clear of yes or no questions, because there's nowhere to go from there.
-You can use a question to open up the minds of your readers and churn the wheels of curiosity.
+Use an open-ended question to churn the wheels of curiosity.
 If you’re writing a piece about essay writing versus novel writing, you might want to consider something similar to this great example of a hook, stated clearly in the first line of an essay by Zadie Smith.

 Why do novelists write essays?
 Most publishers would rather have a novel.

 A joke can be a great hook for a short story or novel.
 It will set the tone for the piece and give the readers a sense about the main character.
 Hopefully, they'll immediately be drawn to him or her.
-Here's an example of a great hook by Paul Hellman that could open up a short story or novel:
+A great hook, like this example by Paul Hellman, could open up a short story or novel.

 "Every night, 20 new people hate my guts," the big muscular guy said.
 "On a good night, 30 people."
 Then he spit.
 "I could care less."

 Depending on the nature of your piece, an anecdote can also be an interesting way to hook readers in.
-Typically, you want to avoid writing in the first person in an essay, but perhaps you have a little anecdote you can relay in the third person to lure readers in.
+Typically, you want to avoid writing in the first person in an essay, but perhaps you have a story you can relay in the third person to lure readers in.

 Wendy is a tried and true New Yorker who's lived there all her life.
 Yet, even in a city with over 8.5 million people, she's never been able to shake off the dregs of loneliness.